.png)

 A Meal That Moves With Purpose

 There is a category of Tokyo restaurant that resists easy classification: not a destination counter at the price of a weekend flight, not a neighbourhood canteen with laminated menus.
-Ichiu in Kagurazaka sits in that middle register, where the format is deliberate and the pacing is the point.
+Ichiu in Kagurazaka is a Japanese Kaiseki-Sushi Omakase restaurant in Tokyo, priced at about $175 per person, where the format is deliberate and the pacing is the point.
 The approach here follows the logic of traditional Japanese hospitality, in which the sequence of a meal carries as much meaning as any individual dish.
 A cup of sake opens the evening.
 Soup follows.
 Steamed preparations come next.
 Then the sushi.
 Then takikomi gohan, rice simmered with a mix of seasonal ingredients, which closes the meal in the way that Japanese culinary custom has long insisted a proper dinner should close: with something grounding and warm.

 That structure is not incidental.
 In Japanese dining, particularly at a counter built around sushi and its surrounding courses, the choreography of arrival and departure matters.
-Ichiu's menu, described as faithful to the spirit of Chef Koichi Hamano, a figure with deep experience across Japanese cuisine and sushi in particular, operates within that framework.
+Ichiu's menu, described as faithful to the spirit of Chef Koichi Hamano, operates within that framework.
 The evening has a shape, and that shape is respected.

 Approaching Ichiu along the 2-chome stretch of Kagurazaka, the entrance itself communicates before you step inside.
 A door of cedar bark.
 Roof tiles repurposed as a nameplate.
 A rope curtain that echoes the diagonal geometry of the ceiling within.
 These are not decorative choices made in isolation.
 The name Ichiu translates as 'under one roof', and the ceiling is shaped to press that point home, a roof-form suspended above the guests as a literal expression of shelter and shared experience.
 In a city where interior design at this tier of dining tends toward either austere minimalism or studied wabi-sabi, Ichiu's architectural decision to make its name a physical argument is worth noting.

 Kagurazaka itself adds a layer of context.
 The neighbourhood has operated as one of Tokyo's more quietly serious dining districts for decades, with a density of Japanese restaurants, French bistros, and intimate counters that reflects its history as a former entertainment quarter.
 Today it holds a number of significant addresses, including Kagurazaka Ishikawa, a kaiseki counter with Michelin recognition, and Myojaku, another Japanese address that draws a considered clientele.
-Ichiu operates in that company without reaching for the same price tier as Tokyo's ¥¥¥¥ counters, placing it in a bracket that makes it accessible without signalling compromise.
+Ichiu operates in that company at a price tier that makes it accessible without signalling compromise.

 Where Ichiu Sits in Tokyo's Sushi and Japanese Dining Scene

 Tokyo's Japanese dining scene stratifies sharply.
 At the apex sit counters like Ginza Fukuju and Jingumae Higuchi, where Michelin recognition and reservation lead times mark an upper bracket that prices out most casual visits.
 Below that tier, but above the workaday sushi chain, sits a range of counters operating at ¥¥¥ where the cooking is serious but the format remains approachable.
-Ichiu occupies that space, with a Michelin Plate in both 2024 and 2025, a designation that signals recognition without a star, and a Google rating of 4.7 across 111 reviews, a figure that reflects consistent guest satisfaction rather than a viral spike.
+Ichiu occupies that space, with a Google rating of 4.6 across 127 reviews, a figure that reflects consistent guest satisfaction.

 Outside Tokyo, Japanese cuisine at this level of seriousness appears at Gion Sasaki in Kyoto, Isshisoden Nakamura, and Kashiwaya Osaka Senriyama, each of which brings its own regional register to the kaiseki and washoku tradition.
 Tokyo's version, at counters like Ichiu, tends to be tighter, more urban, and more compressed in format, with an energy that reflects the city rather than the quieter cadences of Kyoto or Osaka.